JakobJK/modelChecker/README.md

-# modelChecker
+<h1 align="center">modelChecker</h1>

-modelChecker is a tool written for Autodesk Maya to sanity check digital polygon models for production.
-It aims to be as unopinionated as possible, It gives you concise error reporting, and let's you select your error nodes easily.
+modelChecker is a python plug-in written for Autodesk Maya to sanity check digital polygon models.
+It aims to be as unopinionated as possible, provides concise error reporting, and lets you select your error nodes easily.

 ![modelChecker](https://i.imgur.com/1PQr1S5.jpg)

 ## Setup

-Place the modelChecker files in your Maya scripts directory and create a python shell button with the following code:
+Unzip the modelChecker files in your Maya scripts directory and create a python shell button with the following code:

 ```python
 from modelChecker_UI import modelCheckerUI